Bill Hastings (judge)

-William "Bill" Kenneth Hastings was New Zealand's tenth Chief Censor.
-He held the position from October 1999 to July 2010.
-He was Chairperson of the Immigration and Protection Tribunal from July 2010 until February 2013, and is currently a District Court Judge.
+William Kenneth Hastings (born 1957) is a Canadian-born judge who served as the tenth Chief Censor of New Zealand from October 1999 to July 2010.
+He was chairman of the Immigration and Protection Tribunal from July 2010 until February 2013, and is currently a District Court Judge.
 He was the chair of the Broadcasting Standards Authority from October 2018 until August 2021.
 He was sworn in as the tenth Judge of the Court Martial of New Zealand on 20 July 2021.
-On 9 August 2021, Hastings was sworn in as Chief Justice of the Republic of Kiribati.
+On 9 August 2021, Hastings was sworn in as Chief Justice of the Republic of Kiribati, a position he held until 8 December 2022.
+He was a member of the Supreme Court and Court of Appeal of Vanuatu from July 2023 to June 2024.

 Biography

 Born in Scarborough, Ontario, Canada in 1957, he attended Lord Roberts Public School, and graduated from Midland Avenue Collegiate Institute.
 He holds a BA from the University of Trinity College, University of Toronto; law degrees from Osgoode Hall Law School, the London School of Economics, and Duke University; and was a practising barrister.
 He moved to New Zealand in 1985.
 Before becoming Chief Censor, he was Deputy and Acting Chief Censor from December 1998 to October 1999, Senior Lecturer in Law (teaching Legal System and International Law), Deputy Dean of Law, and a member of the governing Council, at Victoria University of Wellington.
 He was also the Video Recordings Authority in 1994, a member of the Indecent Publications Tribunal from 1990 to 1994 and Deputy President of the Film and Literature Board of Review from 1995 to 1998.
 In 2010 he stood down as Chief Censor when he became a District Court Judge and Chair of the Immigration and Protection Tribunal.
 He was succeeded as Chief Censor by Andrew Jack, whose doctoral work he had supervised.